Welcome to CPMEC

 This website provides information about the Confederation of Postgraduate Medical Education Councils (CPMEC) and key developments in prevocational medical education and training matters in Australia and New Zealand.
 Clinical educators, junior doctors, clinical supervisors, medical students, medical education staff and other stakeholders in prevocational medical education will find the site useful.
 It also provides links to Postgraduate Medical Councils (PMCs) or the equivalent body in Australia and New Zealand, as well as other peak bodies.

-The winners of the 2015 CPMEC Clinical Educator of the Year and the Junior Doctor of the Year Awards were announced during the official dinner of the 2015 Medical Education and Training Forum held at the Darwin Convention Centre on 14th October 2015.
-In an unprecedented sweep, both winners were Northern Territory nominees making it a memorable night for the hosts.
+The winners of the 2016 CPMEC Clinical Educator of the Year and the Junior Doctor of the Year Awards were announced during the official dinner of the 2016 Medical Education and Training Forum held at MONA in Hobart on Tuesday 8 November 2016.

-Dr Mary Wicks was the recipient of the Clinical Educator of the Year Award and Dr Cameron Spenceley received the Junior Doctor of the Year Award.
+Dr Monica Gope (WA) was the recipient of the Clinical Educator of the Year Award and Dr Gajen Perry (SA) received the Junior Doctor of the Year Award.
 The winners of the CPMEC award are determined by inputs from all Postgraduate Medical Councils (or equivalent agencies).
 The awards were presented by CPMEC Chair Prof Richard Tarala.

 CPMEC's Role Emphasised by Prevocational Medical Education Stakeholders